Winter in Bend Oregon is a magical time of year when the city and nearby mountains transform into a snowy wonderland.

 What is the coldest month in Bend Oregon?

-January is usually the coldest month in Bend, with temperatures often dropping below freezing.
+January and February are usually the coldest months in Bend, with temperatures often dropping below freezing.
 It’s the perfect time for snow sports and cozy indoor activities.

 Is Bend fun in the winter?